nnirror/facet/README.md

 	- example:
 		- `$('example').from([1,2,3,4]);`
 ---
+- **image** ( _values_, _samplesPerColumn_ = sample_rate / 10, _maximumFrequency_ = sample_rate / 2, _frequencyOffset_ = 0 )
+	- transposes an image onto the audio spectrum by generating a sine wave lasting for samplesPerColumn samples for every pixel in the image, starting with the left-most column and moving rightwards.
+	- the default samplesPerColumn value of 10 means that each second of audio will contain 10 columns of pixels.
+This value can be larger or smaller, but keep in mind the potential for generating humongous files.
+The lowest pixels in the image correspond to the lowest frequencies in the output.
+Conversely, the highest pixels in the image correspond to the highest frequencies in the output.
+This method currently only works with JPEG files, and sometimes certain JPEG files won't even work.
+(I have submitted a GitHub issue: revisitors/readimage#4) Re-saving the JPEG files in GIMP seems to create JPEGs that the middleware this method uses can parse correctly.
+	- the maximumFrequency and frequencyOffset values control the range of frequencies that the pixels will map onto.
+	- example:
+		- `$('example').image('/path/to/file/goes/here.jpg',1024).play(); // each column lasts 1024 samples`
 - **noise** ( _length_ )
 	- generates a random series of values between 0 and 1 for `length`.
 	- example: